Leviton (quasiparticle)

-A leviton, named after Leonid Levitov, is a collective excitation of a single electron within a metal.
+A leviton is a collective excitation of a single electron within a metal.
 It has been mostly studied in two-dimensional electron gases alongside quantum point contacts.
 The main feature is that the excitation produces an electron pulse without the creation of electron holes.
 The time-dependence of the pulse is described by a Lorentzian distribution created by a pulsed electric potential.

 Levitons have also been described in graphene.

+The leviton is named after Leonid Levitov, who first predicted its existence in 1996.